 When to use air conditioner and dehumidifier simultaneously

 This is in summer.
-In the hot summer weather, the air feels more sticky and high temperature holds more moisture.
+In hot summer weather, the air feels more sticky, and the high temperature holds more moisture.

 If you run the dehumidifier alone, you will still leave the air feeling hot because a dehumidifier blows hot air.
 The summer temperature is too high!
 A dehumidifier only blows cold air when it is faulty.